 In addition, Wingo handled play-by-play for arena football games in 2007 and he hosted The NFL on ESPN Radio, a day-long update show on football Sunday’s (2001-2003).

-On November 27, 2017, Wingo and Mike Golic – along with regular contributor Mike Golic Jr. — premiered Golic and Wingo on ESPN Radio, now with simulcasts on ESPN2 (6-8 a.m.
-ET) and ESPNEWS (6-10 a.m.).
+Wingo and Mike Golic – along with regular contributor Mike Golic Jr. — co-hosted Golic and Wingo on ESPN Radio from November 2017 until July 2020.
 The show reunited Wingo with his longtime friend and colleague Golic, whom he worked with early in his ESPN career on NFL 2Night.

 Wingo has contributed to grand slam tennis coverage at Wimbledon and the US Open.
-He also covered the U.S. Open and The Open golf tournaments as well as anchored ESPN’s NCAA Women’s Basketball Tournament studio coverage.
-He participated annually in ESPN The Weekend, a sports-themed special event featuring ESPN commentators and star athletes at Walt Disney World Resort in Orlando from 2005-11.
+He also covered the U.S. Open and The Open golf tournaments in addition to anchoring ESPN’s NCAA Women’s Basketball Tournament studio coverage.
+He also participated annually in the sports-themed ESPN The Weekend special event at Walt Disney World (2005-11).

 Before joining ESPN, Wingo was a sports reporter for KSDK-TV in St. Louis (1991-97) and WFMZ-TV in Allentown, Pa.
 (1990-91).
 Prior to that, he was the sports director at WMGC-TV in Binghamton, N.Y.
 (1988-90) and WICZ-TV in Binghamton (1987-88).
 Wingo began his career in 1987 as a sports producer for NBC’s News at Sunrise in New York.